 Cecile Elstein came from Cape Town, South Africa where she was influenced by spaciousness, sharp light and deep shades.
 It is where she first experienced mountains, forests, sand, sun and sea.
 Her natural way of living was to engage with making things from found materials.
 Her lifelong pursuit of knowledge and learning has included continuing formal and informal education.

-1961 Cecile immigrated from Apartheid South Africa to live in London.
+In 1961 Max Cecile and Maureen emigrated from Apartheid South Africa to live in England, UK.

-Further information and a more detailed CV is available on request through the website contact form.
+A more detailed CV is available.
+Requests for purposed information is available through the website contact form.